yee-yore/LLM-Context/README.md

-# Pentagent
+# Contexts for LLM

-LLM-powered pentesting agent
+## Pentest
+ - Checklist for pentesting
+ - Tools and methods